@saulgoodgiftco

-Why and when did you start your company?
+Why and when did you start David H. Chow Chocolate?

 I made the switch from Systems Design Engineering to Pastry around 2003, when the tech bubble burst.
 I decided to formalize my love of cooking by going to culinary school.
 I worked long and hard to become Exec Pastry Chef at kitchens in Toronto and abroad.
 A few years ago I decided it was time to break out on my own.
 Back then, the chocolate scene in Toronto was just beginning.
 It has been amazing to see new chocolatiers proliferate here and across the country, many of which can compete on the world stage.